|

 enjoyed on their own or with food.”

-Less conventional blended
+Less

-wines
+conventional blended wines

-of a region's name on a label promises only the origin of the grapes, not
+will flourish.
+Use of a region's name on a label promises only the

-specific varietals.
-With many varietals grown in each wine region,
+origin of the grapes, not specific varietals.
+With many varietals

-winemakers can experiment with unconventional blends of multiple varieties.
+blends of multiple varieties.

-Gus Janeway uses this freedom to produce unusual blends for his Velocity Wine Cellars from
+Gus Janeway uses this freedom to produce unusual blends for his Velocity

-grapes grown in the Southern Oregon appellation.
-His Velocity wines are unusual only in the fresh ideas they bring to
+Velocity wines are unusual only in the fresh ideas they bring to the

-by unconventional blends, Velocity wines are balanced, elegant and nimble
+unconventional blends, Velocity wines are balanced, elegant and nimble

 partners for the seasonal fresh food of the Pacific Northwest.
 With

-several vintages of his Velocity and Velo red blends behind him,
+several vintages of his Velocity and Velo red blends behind him, Janeway has

-small percentage of Syrah.
+percentage of Syrah.
 The actual blend varies with the vintage.

-In one of Washington's
+In one of Washington's newest appellations,

-Heaven Hills, Alexandria Nicole
+Horse Heaven Hills, Alexandria

-Ridge Vineyard.
-Barrel aged in both French and American Oak barrels for 16
+Alexandria Nicole's Destiny Ridge Vineyard.
+Barrel aged in both French

-months, this blend of 56% Cabernet Sauvignon, 34% Merlot, 4% Syrah, 3%
+and American Oak barrels for 16 months, this blend of 56% Cabernet

-Cabernet Franc, and 3% Malbec is backed by a balanced structure and
+Sauvignon, 34% Merlot, 4% Syrah, 3% Cabernet Franc, and 3% Malbec is backed

-silky smooth finish.
+by a balanced structure and silky smooth finish.

 Alexandria Nicole Cellars also earned 91 Points in Wine and Spirits